 Can Compression Stockings Dislodge a Clot?

-Deep vein thrombosis (DVT) causes many people to suffer from blood clots forming in veins deep inside the body, among which in the lower limbs.
-It is very common for the legs to be the most affected, and therefore it makes sense that you should wonder, “Can compression stockings dislodge a clot?”
+Deep vein thrombosis (DVT) causes many people to suffer from blood clots forming in veins deep inside the body, like in the lower limbs.
+It is common for the legs to be the most affected, which could make you wonder, “Can compression stockings cause problems by dislodge a clot?”

-What are the potential benefits of compression stockings to those suffering from DVT and can compression socks help with blood clots and relieving its symptoms?
-Thanks to the way compression socks support your blood circulation and help reduce swelling and pain, they can be excellent tools to prevent DVT and help against blood clots.
-If you are worried about blood clots or have further questions, please consult with your healthcare provider.
+What are the potential benefits of compression stockings to those suffering from DVT?
+Can compression socks help with blood clots and relieve their symptoms?
+Thanks to how compression socks support blood circulation and help reduce swelling and pain, they can be excellent tools to prevent DVT and help against blood clots, according to one scientific study.
+If you are worried about blood clots or have further questions, please consult your healthcare provider.

 In this article, we will cover:

-• How can compression stockings dislodge a blood clot;
+- Whether compression stockings can dislodge a blood clot

 Can Compression Stockings Dislodge a Blood Clot?

-However, if you develop DVT, blood will clot deep inside your body within the veins.
-You may also experience pain, tenderness, and swelling, along with the skin feeling warm to the touch.
-While anyone could develop DVT, this is more common after a surgery or trauma.
-It is a dangerous situation because a blood clot can travel to your lungs, causing a pulmonary embolism by blocking an artery.
+If you develop DVT, you can experience uncomfortable feelings.
+You may experience pain, tenderness, and swelling, along with the skin feeling warm to the touch.
+It is also possible that you do not notice any symptoms at all.
+While anyone could develop DVT, development is more common after a surgery or physical trauma.
+Deep vein thrombosis can cause dangerous situations because a dislodged blood clot can travel to your lungs, causing a pulmonary embolism by blocking an artery.
+John Hopkins Medicine reports that pulmonary embolisms can lead to severe complications like memory loss and even death.

 How Do Compression Stockings Help with DVT?

-Using compression stockings when you suffer from deep vein thrombosis can be extremely beneficial, as we’ve heard first hand from our brand ambassador, Jessica Gosdeck.
-Moreover, several studies have proven a strong link between wearing compression stockings and preventing DVT in hospitalized patients.
+Using compression stockings when you suffer from deep vein thrombosis may be extremely beneficial according to some scientific studies and as we’ve heard firsthand from our brand ambassador, Jessica Gosdeck.
+Moreover, several studies have found a strong link between wearing compression stockings and preventing DVT in hospitalized patients.

-Patients wearing compression stockings were found to be less likely to develop DVT, but they’re not the only ones who can benefit from them.
+Patients wearing compression stockings after surgery were found by a scientific review to be less likely to develop deep vein thrombosis, but they’re not the only ones who can benefit from them.
 After all, it’s not just through surgery or trauma that you could develop DVT in the first place.
-Blood clots sometimes develop in the legs of people who go on flights for longer than four hours, because of the prolonged sitting in a confined space.
-As such, studies have shown that stockings prevent DVT and pulmonary embolism in these scenarios, too.
+Blood clots sometimes develop in the legs of people who go on flights for longer than four hours, because of prolonged sitting in a confined space.
+As such, a scientific study has shown that stockings can prevent DVT in these scenarios, too.

-The key functionality of compression socks is the combination of pressure applied to the lower limbs and of the way they provide further protection to the legs.
-Through both, they support healthy blood flow, reducing the likelihood of clots forming, while also protecting vulnerable patients from any other issues such as edema, or simply cuts and grazes.
+The key functionality of compression socks is the pressure applied to the lower limbs.
+The compression socks support healthy blood flow, to reduce the likelihood of clots forming, while protecting vulnerable patients from any other issues such as edema.

 How to Wear Compression Socks for DVT

-Patients who struggle with blood clots or DVT will be advised to look into wearing compression socks to stimulate their blood flow.
-By pushing fluid up the leg, these socks reduce the likelihood of the blood pooling and getting stuck in one particular point in the vein.
-They can also create enough pressure to hopefully dislodge a clot when it forms.
+Patients who struggle with blood clots or DVT are advised to ask their healthcare provider about wearing compression socks to stimulate their blood flow.
+By creating pressure in the lower leg, these socks reduce the likelihood of the blood pooling and creating blood clots in the vein or other blood vessels.

-It’s important to note that compression socks and TED hose are different types of garments, as both exercise some pressure and both are associated with post-surgery patients that can develop DVT.
-When you are bedridden or moving very little, your doctor could prescribe TED hose, which put less pressure on your limbs (around 8-18 mm Hg).
-When you are on your feet and stand for long periods of time, however, blood can pool around your ankles and develop clots, and you will need more pressure to actually move it around and keep it flowing well.
+It’s important to note that compression socks and TED hose are different types of garments, but both are often used by patients that can develop DVT.
+When you are bedridden or moving very little, your doctor could prescribe TED hose, which puts less pressure on your limbs (around 8-18 mm Hg).
+When you are on your feet and stand for long periods of time, however, blood can pool around your ankles and develop clots, and you may need more pressure to move blood around and keep it flowing well.

 You can wear compression socks to prevent DVT when you know you’re going to be an at-risk case: when you go on long flights, stand for long periods of time, or when you’re recovering from surgery and/or trauma.
-You can also wear them to help dislodge a clot that’s already formed, in addition to any advice suggested by your doctor.
+Always seek the opinion of a healthcare professional if you are at risk of any blood or heart disorders.

 How to Lower Your Risk of DVT with Compression Socks

-• Ensure you know what level of compression socks you need – the pressure intensity can vary greatly between medical-level and those worn more casually;
+Ensure you know what pressure of compression socks you need – the pressure intensity can vary greatly between medical-level and those worn more casually.

 How to Choose the Best Compression Socks for DVT

-Whether you’re recovering from surgery or trauma, blood clots can form easily in the lower limbs after periods of inactivity or if the blood simply pools around your ankles or somewhere on the veins.
-The condition of deep vein thrombosis plagues many patients and it can develop into a dangerous, life threatening problem.
+Whether you’re recovering from surgery or trauma, blood clots can form easily in the lower limbs after periods of inactivity or if the blood simply pools around your ankles or somewhere in the veins.
+The condition of deep vein thrombosis plagues many patients, and it can develop into a dangerous, life-threatening problem.

-However, compression stocking and socks can provide a good way to prevent DVT and to help dislodge blood clots when they have formed.
-Through the pressure they apply onto the lower legs, they stimulate normal blood circulation and help reduce swelling, pain, itchiness or heat at skin level, etc. Compression socks can be medically prescribed or you can start off with lower pressure levels and work your way up, as needed.
+However, compression stocking and socks can provide a good way to prevent DVT and may help prevent problems if DVT has developed, according to some scientific studies.
+Through the pressure they apply onto the lower legs, they stimulate normal blood circulation and help reduce swelling, pain, itchiness, or heat at skin level, etc. Compression socks can be medically prescribed, but you can safely start off with lower pressure levels and work your way up, as needed.

 Choosing the best compression socks doesn’t need to be difficult: we have a wide range of options, from the lowest to medical grade pressure levels, and in a variety of designs to suit your lifestyle and fashion interests.
 Moreover, by combining the beneficial effects of compression socks with other features like moisture wicking and temperature regulation, our nylon or merino wool socks can be your ideal companion for hikes, long walks, or runs.
-Remember to ensure they fit well and to ease yourself in – start by wearing them for a few hours at a time, and slowly build up until your legs are fully used to the compression!
+Remember to ensure they fit well and to ease yourself in – start by wearing them for a few hours at a time, and slowly increase to the desired pressure until your legs are fully used to the compression!

 Hi Armando – Thank you for reaching out.
 Compression stockings and socks can help dislodge blood clots when they have formed.
 However, compression socks can also be medically prescribed so we would highly recommend consulting first your doctor before purchasing these kinds of products.